prashsamosa/nvim/readme.md

 - Review plugin documentation for specific features
 - Open an issue in this repository for configuration-related problems

-## 📄 License

-This configuration is released under the MIT License.
-See [LICENSE](LICENSE) for details.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.